MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passwordless.md

 | --- | --- | --- |
 | Passwordless | Windows 10 Device, phone, or security key | Biometric or PIN |

 Each organization has different needs when it comes to authentication.
-Microsoft Global Azure and Azure Government offer the following three passwordless authentication options that integrate with Microsoft Entra ID:
+Microsoft Global Azure and Azure Government offer the following four passwordless authentication options that integrate with Microsoft Entra ID:

 - Windows Hello for Business
 - Microsoft Authenticator
+- Platform Single Sign-On Extension for MacOS
 - FIDO2 security keys

 ![Authentication: Security versus convenience](./media/concept-authentication-passwordless/passwordless-convenience-security.png)